dig-ie/react-registration-login-userHome-home/README.md

 # Screens, forms, navigation, validation and API simutation and consuming with React and libraries

 ## Pages:
-Registration and login pages: which handle forms and validations;
+### Registration and login pages:
+Which handle forms and validations; Styled using styled-components.
-User home page and home: using functionalities of libraries such as React Hook Form, YUP, React Router Dom, Json Server, so requests were made to db.json) and Styled Components.
+### User home page and home:
+Using functionalities of libraries such as React Hook Form, YUP, React Router Dom, Json Server, so requests were made to db.json) and Styled Components.

 ## Demo - Registering new user + Login.
 New User Register + Login
 ![ReactApp-GoogleChrome-14March20241-ezgif com-video-to-gif-converter](https://github.com/dig-ie/trilha-react-cadastro-login-userHome/assets/101150281/d88396ab-f830-4760-beed-806fc4df6878)